Lake Compounce

-Lake Compounce is an amusement park located in Bristol and Southington, Connecticut.
-Opened in 1846, it is the oldest continuously operating amusement park in the United States.
-It spans 332 acre, which includes a beach and a water park called Crocodile Cove included in the price of admission.
-The park was acquired from Kennywood Entertainment Company by Palace Entertainment, the U.S. subsidiary of Parques Reunidos.
-In addition to the 14th oldest wooden roller coaster in the world, Wildcat, its newer wooden roller coaster, Boulder Dash, has won the Golden Ticket Award for the #1 Wooden Coaster in the World for five consecutive years.
+Lake Compounce is an amusement park located in Bristol and Southington, Connecticut that opened in 1846.
+It is the oldest continuously operating amusement park in the United States.

+It spans 332 acre, which includes a beach and a water park called Crocodile Cove, both included in the price of admission.
+In addition to housing the 14th oldest wooden roller coaster in the world, Wildcat, its newer wooden roller coaster, Boulder Dash, won the Golden Ticket Award for Best Wooden Coaster for five consecutive years.
+The park is owned by Herschend.

 History

-The lake's name is derived from Chief John Compound, a Mattatuck/Tunxis Native American.
+The lake's name is derived from Chief John Compound, a Mattatuck-Tunxis Native American.
 On December 3, 1684, his tribe signed a deed that left Compound's Lake to a group of white settlers, including John Norton, who had migrated to central Connecticut from Massachusetts.
 The property was left to the settlers in exchange for a small amount of money and miscellaneous items, including a large brass tea kettle.
-A local myth suggests that Chief Compound drowned while trying to cross the lake in the brass tea kettle.